auth0/laravel-auth0/README.md

     ```
     </details>

-2. Run the following command to authenticate the CLI with your Auth0 account.
+2. Authenticate the CLI with your Auth0 account.
 Choose "as a user," and follow the prompts.

     ```shell
     auth0 login